keroroxzz/CloudWorks/README.md

 NOTICE
 ---------------------------------

+Method 1 (need coding)
 If you just cover up the original enblighting.fx file, the effect, such as shadow and lighting inside the file, will disappear, too.
 So you have to mix the two shaders by yourself.

+Method 2 (no need for coding)
+Make the shader works under enbeffectprepass by renaming the files and the tag inside the ini.
+But the particle fusion will fail if using this method.